Why Amino Acids Are as Important as Proteins?

 When carbohydrates and fats are limited, amino acids can be converted into glucose, ensuring a steady energy supply.
 This process is especially important during periods of intense physical activity or fasting when the body needs to rely on protein breakdown for fuel.

-By supporting energy metabolism, amino acids help maintain stamina, reduce fatigue, and keep you feeling energized throughout the day, making them an essential component for optimal physical performance and overall vitality.
+By supporting energy metabolism, amino acids maintain stamina, reduce fatigue, and keep you feeling energized throughout the day, making them an essential component for optimal physical performance and overall vitality.

 5. Neurotransmitter Function